Prostitution in Thailand: Extent

 In 1996, the police in Bangkok estimated that there were at least 5,000 Russian prostitutes working in Thailand, many of whom had arrived through networks controlled by Russian gangs.

 In July 2016, it was reported that the Thai government intended to abolish the sex industry.
 Kobkarn Wattanavrangkul, the tourism minister, said "Tourists don't come to Thailand for [sex].
 They come here for our beautiful culture" and that "We want Thailand to be about quality tourism.
 We want the sex industry gone".
 Kobkarn was replaced as tourism minister in November 2017.
-The Royal Thai Police says that more than 24,000 people were arrested in 2019.
+The Royal Thai Police says that more than 24,000 people were arrested, prosecuted and fined for offences related to prostitution in 2019.

 The closure of the country's borders in 2020 as a reaction to the COVID-19 pandemic in Thailand resulted in there being few foreign clients for the country's sex workers.
 35 percent of them had no access to public cash relief; some were refused government financial aid after they identified themselves as sex workers, while others had to lie about their profession in order to receive payments.
 Many switched to jobs outside the sex industry.
-The Department of Women’s Affairs and Family Development said that it was providing sex workers with relief supplies and job training.
+The Department of Women's Affairs and Family Development said that it was providing sex workers with relief supplies and job training.
 It also said that it was planning to amend the country's prostitution law to allow them to access social welfare benefits, as only 5 percent were part of Thailand's social security system.